+Tillers'

+Tech Guide

+Training Young Steers

+by Marcia Keith

+Copyright, 1992: Tillers International

 Training Oxen

 Training a team of oxen can be one of the most rewarding experiences in your life.
-Oxen are generally good-natured, quick to learn, and eager to please.
+Oxen are generally good natured, quick to learn, and eager to please.
 Once an ox learns to trust you, training becomes a matter of consistency, practice, and patience.

 Training young steers is also a creative and challenging process with many variables.
 The character of young steers will vary as a function of their age, breed, and general disposition.
 The concepts which follow should be applied judiciously and creatively according to the needs of different trainers and animals.
 Patience is a must at all times, and trainers must be aware of their expectations and be prepared to change or abandon them.

-Between the ages of 2 to 6 months, calves accept and trust you quickly.
-They should be weaned before training begins, or their attachment to their mother will likely out-compete your rewards and claims to their attention.
+Between the ages of 2 to 6 months calves accept and trust you quickly.
+They should be weaned before training begins, or their attachment to their mother will

+Acknowledgement of Reviewers

+Editing and additions to this TechGuide were contributed by Richard Roosenberg, Peter Rice, Janelle Wheelock, Michael Pillsbury, Alix VanderEls, Janet Ott, Melissa Wilson, and Fidel Adade.
+Please send comments and suggestions concerning this TechGuide to Tillers International, 10515 East OP Ave.

+likely out compete your rewards and claims to their attention.
 When the animals are young the trainer's size is enough to influence the calves without harshness.
-While training is easier when begun at an early age, it requires commitment and planning since the team will not be able to do serious fieldwork such as plowing until they reach 3 or 4 years of age.
+While training is easier when begun at an early age, it requires commitment and planning since the team will not be able to do serious field work such as plowing until they reach 3 or 4 years of age.

 Before we begin let me define a few terms used in the text.
-Positive reinforcement is any type of action that gives the animal pleasure, such as scratching behind the horns, hand feeding salt/grain, or a rest break.
+Positive reinforcement is any type of action that gives the animal pleasure such as scratching behind the horns, hand feeding salt/grain, or a rest break.
 Negative reinforcement is anything that gives the animal discomfort, such as striking with a stick or lash, jerking a nose ring, or using the point of a goad.
 Excessive use of negative reinforcement causes the animals to associate the driver with pain so that the individual's presence actually becomes a form of punishment.
 The team begins to shy away from the driver so that more punishment is required to control them, and the problem is compounded.
-Use of positive reinforcement, on the other hand, makes the driver's being near a reward.
-The animals are must more willing and responsive because they associate work with rewards, responding with willingness to the positive rather than from fear of the negative.
+Use of positive reinforcement on the other hand makes the driver's being near a reward.
+The animals are much more willing and responsive because they associate work with rewards, responding with willingness to the positive rather than from fear of the negative.

+Scotts, MI 49008 USA

 Halter Breaking

+Once you have selected the animals for your team, pen them away from other animals.
+Keep them together so they depend on each other for comfort.

+Animals handled this way will become bonded and will usually stay together in the field or at the feeder (Fig.1).